 I flew Business Class in a Boeing 777-300ER on Japan Airlines (JAL) from London’s Heathrow Airport (LHR) to Tokyo’s Haneda Airport (HND) in Japan in June 2016.
 The airport lounge I was given access to was the British Airways Galleries… Read More.

-Having just reviewed the Business Class Sky Suite on the Japan Airlines B777-300ER, I thought I would review the new business class product which you find on Japan Airlines’ 11 Boeing 777-200ERs.
-These planes are mainly used for mid-range flights… Read More.
+Following my review of the Business Class Sky Suite on the Japan Airlines B777-300ER, I thought I would review the new Business Class product on Japan Airlines’ Boeing 777-200ERs.
+These planes are mainly used for mid-range flights (including within Asia… Read More.

 When flying on Japan Airlines Airlines, which is part of the Oneworld Alliance, is it worth paying to upgrade to Premium Economy from Economy seats on long-haul flights?
 Read More.